Many students ask us which of the four GED subtests they should take first.

 One GED Subtest at a Time

 Either way, you can take the four GED modules one (or more) at a time, so it would be wise to prepare for one subtest, pass that module, and move ahead to the next subtest.

 Many GED instructors have the impression that strong readers are doing okay on all four modules of the GED exam, and this also counts for Math.

-Students that are able to understand and apply the things they have read, usually do very well.
+Students who are able to understand and apply the things they have read usually do very well.

 Anyway, whichever subtest you want to take first, this website offers all sorts of free prep materials and practice tests to help you do well on all subject fields, whichever you want to take first.

 The best way to discover your strengths and weaknesses and to measure your GED testing readiness is by taking a diagnostic practice test for each of the four GED subject fields.

 Take these practice tests under similar conditions as the real GED test.
 So you should set a timer as the GED modules are timed tests, put your smartphone away, and do not take any unscheduled breaks.